-Any information gathered from the perpetrator should be critically considered with regard to its reliability and accuracy, and used as ‘additional information’ only in the analysis of information.
+Consider the reliability and accuracy of any information gathered from the perpetrator and use it as ‘additional information’ only in the analysis of information.

-To assist child protection workers to plan for an interview with the person using violence, a series of questions and prompts have been developed and are available in Emotional Abuse – Family and Domestic Violence Assessment Toolkit (in related resources).
+To assist you to plan for an interview with the person using violence, a series of questions and prompts have been developed and are available in Emotional Abuse – Family and Domestic Violence Assessment Toolkit (in related resources).

-A decision not to contact the perpetrator of FDV must be clearly documented in the SWA and the decision approved by a team leader.
+A decision not to contact the perpetrator of FDV must be clearly documented in the CSI and the decision must be approved by your team leader.
 Acceptable reasons for not interviewing the person using violence may include: unmanageable risk to worker safety; unmanageable risk to the safety of the child and adult victim; and inability to contact after all avenues have been exhausted.

 Reporting crimes to the police

-Child protection workers must contact the police if they obtain evidence of, or observe a FDV offence.
+You must contact the police if you obtain evidence of, or observe a FDV offence.
 This includes, but is not limited to, breach of protection order (protective bail, family violence restraining order or police order), assault, property damage, failure to protect a child (a perpetrator can be charged with failure to protect if they have exposed their child to FDV), threats to kill, stalking, deprivation of liberty and intimidation.

 Determining the primary aggressor